Protein 101: How much protein we need and how to get it

 How much protein do you need?

 Well…it depends on who you ask.
 The recommended dietary allowance (RDA) is based on studies that estimate the minimum amount of protein needed to avoid a deficiency disease.
 Protein needs vary by age, gender, activity level, and health status.
-As we age, we can experience a natural decline in strength and muscle mass known as sarcopenia, therefore requiring more protein.
+As you age, you can experience a natural decline in strength and muscle mass known as sarcopenia, and therefore require more protein!
 Certain health conditions and illnesses also increase our need for more protein for repair and recovery.

 In general, a healthy protein range can be anywhere between 90-160 grams/protein daily.
 Breakfast is the most sensitive meal for muscle metabolism and has a profound impact on metabolic health.
 In general, aiming for at least 30 grams of protein per meal is ideal.